“O Architect! You are seen! You shall build no house again. All your rafters are broken. Your ridge pole is shattered.”

 “Unless you make tremendous efforts, you will not be convinced that effort will take you nowhere.
 The self is so self-confident that unless it is totally discouraged it will not give up.
 Mere verbal conviction is not enough.
 Hard facts alone can show the absolute nothingness of the self-image.”

 To fail completely involves the cumulative recognition that “you” can’t do it.
-Alert and persistent inspection will eventually reveal the utter futility of the ego-mind’s efforts to endure and triumph.
+Alert and persistent inspection, typically coupled with the mentorship of a qualified guide, will eventually reveal the utter futility of the ego-mind’s efforts to endure and triumph.
 The whole scheme, the compounded strategy, is hopeless!
 As it turns out, the one that would awaken in some glorious enlightenment story is the very one that is obstructing true realization, and it is only in the total frustration of the ego-mind’s ambition that the clear light of our native radiance is free at last to emerge.

 Spiritual aspirants tend to expect some drama, perhaps some ethereal fireworks display in their crown chakra to herald their passage, not a boring sort of petering out of their ambition, leaving them with no glamorous flag to wave or shining persona to point at with the pride of accomplishment.
 The real process is not a matter of addition, but more of a humbling subtraction which is thorough and relentless, until nothing is left — no willfulness — and that is, paradoxically, everything.